leifekstromclark/strike-force-heroes/README.md

 Strike Force Heroes, a Flash game sponsored by ArmorGames.com and NotDoppler.com, will be affected by this announcement.
 Therefore, Leif Clark (first initiator) wanted to make a sort of tribute to this game.

 ## Updates
+### Dec.
+20
+Landing has been implemented.
+I am working on movement (debugging, organizing, and optimization).

 ### Nov.
 10
 Added alternate collision detection and response for grounded player.